What are healthcare services like in Ireland?

 "Almost every town or village has a family doctor (GP), readily available, some even making house calls after hours.
 Once the GP, or vision doctor or dental doctor make a referral to a specialist under the Irish system (most often free) one waits four months for an appointment and forward going procedures.
 If an emergency, local hospitals provide immediate care.
 My husband had full hernia surgery under general anesthesia and the cost, out of pocket to us was €1 (yes, a little over a dollar US).
 The bill amount Ireland covered was only about €1500 compared to multiple thousands of dollars in the US.
-That included pre and post surgical care and follow up," said another expat in Tobercurry, Ireland.
+That included pre and post surgical care and follow up," explained one expat living in Tobercurry, Ireland.

 - What should I pack when moving to Ireland?